-- For more on making an appeal about your prescription drugs, see Chapter 9. - Complaints about your drugs - You can make a complaint about us or a pharmacy.
+- For more on making an appeal about your prescription drugs, refer to Chapter 9. - Complaints about your drugs - You can make a complaint about us or a pharmacy.
 This includes a complaint about your prescription drugs. - If your complaint is about a coverage decision about your prescription drugs, you can make an appeal.
-(See the section above.) - You can send a complaint about Molina Dual Options right to Medicare.
-You can use an online form at https://www.medicare.gov/MedicareComplaintForm/home.aspx.
-Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help. - For more on making a complaint about your prescription drugs, see Chapter 9. - Payment for health care or drugs you already paid for - For more on how to ask us to pay you back, or to pay a bill you got, see Chapter 7. - If you ask us to pay a bill and we deny any part of your request, you can appeal our decision.
-See Chapter 9 for more on appeals.
+(Refer to the section above.) - You can send a complaint about Molina Dual Options right to Medicare.
+You can use an online form at www.medicare.gov/MedicareComplaintForm/home.aspx.
+Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help. - For more on making a complaint about your prescription drugs, refer to Chapter 9. - · Payment for health care or drugs you already paid for - For more on how to ask us to pay you back, or to pay a bill you got, refer to Chapter 7. - If you ask us to pay a bill and we deny any part of your request, you can appeal our decision.
+Refer to Chapter 9 for more on appeals.

-B. How to contact your Case Manager
+B. How to contact your Care Coordinator

-A Molina Dual Options case manager is one main person for you to contact.
+A Molina Dual Options care coordinator is one main person for you to contact.
 This person helps you manage all of your providers, services and makes sure you get what you need.
-The member and/or caregiver may request a change in the case manager assigned, as needed by calling the case manager or Molina Dual Options Member Services.
-Additionally, Molina staff may make changes to the member's case manager assignment based upon the member's needs (cultural / linguistic / physical / behavioral health) or location.
+The member and/or caregiver may request a change in the care coordinator assigned, as needed by calling the care coordinator or Molina Dual Options Member Services.
+Additionally, Molina staff may make changes to the member's care coordinator assignment based upon the member's needs (cultural / linguistic / physical / behavioral health) or location.
 Contact Member Services for more information.